 We aim to create a Christian environment in which each child is valued and special.
 We also aim to nurture and develop respect for the rights and needs of others within the children.
 As a church school, we believe that good behaviour is supported by Biblical guidelines.

 The behaviour in our school is exemplary.
 Children behave well both in lessons and around the school.
-Behaviour has been judged to be outstanding in the 2010, 2013 and 2019 Ofsted reports and in the 2015 SIAMs inspection.
+Behaviour has been judged to be outstanding in the 2010, 2013 and 2019 Ofsted reports and in the 2015 and 2021 SIAMs inspections.

 Below are quotes from the 2019 Ofsted report about behaviour within St. Eanswythe’s CE Primary School.